jonsag/piSchoolBell/README.md

 Line 2: HH:MM YYYY-mm-dd, the time and date for the next bell ring

 By pressing button 1, line 2 will change to displaying the IP to which you can connect to configure the unit.
-If it shows 'NA' it has not been able to acquire an IP address.
+If it shows 'Not connected' it has not been able to acquire an IP address.
 The first character on line 2 shows if the unit can access internet.
 If it is a '*' it is connected.
 If it is a '-' it is not connected